dotty-staging/AsyncFile/README.md

 AsyncFile is a Scala library to read and write files asynchronously with a common API both for the JVM and for JavaScript (Scala.js).
 It is (C)opyright 2020 by Hanns Holger Rutz.
 All rights reserved.
-This project is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/AsyncFile/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
+This project is released under the [GNU Affero General Public License](https://git.iem.at/sciss/AsyncFile/raw/main/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an e-mail to `contact at sciss.de`.

 __This project is still in experimental state!__